Finsimco logo

 5. Assess Feedback Mechanisms – The best simulations provide actionable insights.
 Does it show students the consequences of their decisions?
 Can they adjust and improve over time?

-A good simulation isn’t just about making finance ‘fun.’
+A good financial training simulation isn’t just about making finance ‘fun.’
 It’s about making it immersive and instructive.
 Pick one that pushes students to think critically and apply their knowledge.

 How to Integrate Simulations into Your Finance Course